PenaMiguel/BitCoin/README.md

 - Xcode 9 or later

 ### Description
-BitCoin is an iOS app that display and monitor the current Bitcoint (BTC) rate.
+BitCoin money is an iOS app that display and monitor the current Bitcoint (BTC) rate.

 Track real-time rate from Bitcoin (BTC).

 Moreover, you can analysis price history by week, month, year, and from the beginning.

 ### Feedback
-ti8juo@163.com
+ri2jwt@163.com